Maanav-G/developer-test/README.md

 <img src="./src/assets/colorPalette.svg" width="100%">

 Using a simple color picker tool, I deduced the 3 different colours used in the demo to ensure accuracy.

+## Assumptions Made
+* Implemented different `alerts` for each type of invalid input (empty string and duplicate item).
+* For submit, I would've preferred to create a new `CLEAR_ALL` action instead of implementing a for loop that calls `deleteItem(item)` for each item on the list, where the `CLEAR_ALL` action would just return a empty list.
+However, based on the guidelines I understood that all code should be written inside of `App.jsx`
+* Implemented an `alert` when the user attempts to submit an empty list - However, no further actions are taken after, and the user is allowed to continue from where they last left off.

 # Provided Instructions
 ## Demo